clux/facemaulers/sunlesscitadel/oakhurst.md

 Tell them about kobold friend.
 "You're not going to kill them are you?" "the greenskins and the reptiles?"
 "They are only defending themselves." (trap warning)

+If you must go down there, find out what happened to the place.
+The place gives me the creeps, and not a lot of natural things do.
+Ask Bublan for recipes.

 ### General Store - Kerowyn distressed matriarch
 Kerowyn - seeds the rescue mission arc.
 125gp reward per signet ring each.